skellis46/slipbox/first-person experience.md

 >In brief our stance in regards to first-person methodologies is this: don’t leave home without it, but do not forget to bring along third-person accounts as well.[p.2]

 Varela warns that, just because each of us is apparently familiar with our subjective lives, we must clearly examine which parts we can and cannot have access to.
-Furtherstill, the differences in access fluid and liable to change:
+Furtherstill, the differences in access are fluid and liable to change:

 >It is here that methodology appears as crucial: without a sustained examination we actually do not produce phenomenal descriptions that are rich and subtly interconnected enough in comparison to third-person accounts.[p.2]

-The somatics expert Glenna Batson writes of Varela's work that he thought "first-person experience should be the starting point for understanding cognition,"[@batson_body_2014 p.77] and that his views were important to somatics practitioners and scholars.
+The somatics expert Glenna Batson writes of Varela's work that he thought "first-person experience should be the starting point for understanding cognition,"[@batson_body_2014 p.77] and that his views were -- and are -- important to somatics practitioners and scholars.

 _questions & thoughts:_

-- where Batson writes of his importance to somatics, I read his scepticism towards first-person experiences as methodology
+- where Batson writes of his importance to somatics, I read his scepticism towards first-person experiences as a methodology
 - possible to incorporate third-person in #finger-pointing-moon ?
+- also re #finger-pointing-moon is Varela's thinking about what we can and cannot access and the 'sustained examination'
 - compare with Hanna's account that the body as perceived from the inside is the study of the soma.
 Distinction between soma and body is intriguing.
-He also makes distinction between _perspective_ and _perception_.
+Hanna also makes distinction between _perspective_ and _perception_.
 Smart dude.

 ---